-Finishing Strong in 2019 - A Lesson from the Racetracks
+Finishing Strong Every Year - A Lesson from the Racetracks

-As we approach the last quarter of 2019, everyone is understandably apprehensive, some in fact worried about the likely outcomes of their various pursuits since the beginning of the year.
+As we approach the end of any year, everyone is understandably apprehensive, some in fact worried about the likely outcomes of their various pursuits since the beginning of the year.
 Targets, indeed, must be met, salaries paid, and stakeholders kept happy.
 The question on everyone’s mind right now is “how do I finish this strong”?
 What strategies to adopt and needs to be done to achieve the desired objective at the end of the year.
 If you are in this mode, hang on.
 A little lesson from the racetracks may help!

 A Lesson from the Racetracks

 Like our struggles through the years, a relay track meet can be like a structured tumult.
 There are so many activities which produces a definitive, but well-ordered noise, especially one caused by a large mass of athletes preparing for the race by running on tracks, walking in the stands, warming up in parks, socializing with other athletes, etc. For every meet you attend, you would notice it is structured in a systematic way.
 Oh!
 How wonderful it is watching relay races.
 That excitement one gets watching teammates applauding each other on, running as fast as possible, and passing the baton to their teammate.
 A well-organized relay team is so amazing to watch as the baton flows around the track from one athlete to the next in a systematic order.